[1] 2

 expect_equal(result$hemisphere, c("north", "south", "north", "south"))

-and related functions apply a function to elements of arrays, lists, …For example, to get the class of the first three columns of the reefs
+})apply and related functions apply a function to elements of arrays, lists, …For example, to get the class of the first three columns of the reefs data:

 To combine data: